Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 but we will report it only for a few of them.

-Let us hence create another Eclipse Maven project `io-hotmoka-tutorial-examples`, inside `@tutorial_name`, exactly as we did in the previous section for the `family` project.
+Let us hence create another Eclipse Maven project `io-hotmoka-tutorial-examples-runs`, inside `@tutorial_name`, exactly as we did in the previous section for the `family` project.
 Specify Java 21 (or later) in its build configuration.
-Use `io.hotmoka` as Group Id and `io-hotmoka-tutorial-examples` as Artifact Id.
+Use `io.hotmoka` as Group Id and `io-hotmoka-tutorial-examples-runs` as Artifact Id.
-This is specified in the following `pom.xml`, that you should copy inside the `io-hotmoka-tutorial-examples` project, replacing that generated by Eclipse:
+This is specified in the following `pom.xml`, that you should copy inside the `io-hotmoka-tutorial-examples-runs` project, replacing that generated by Eclipse:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"